Anni Blomqvist

-Anni Viktoria Blomqvist (7 October 1909 – 26 June 1990), née Karlsson, was a Finland-Swedish novelist.
+Anni Viktoria Blomqvist (née Karlsson; 7 October 1909 – 26 June 1990) was a Finland-Swedish novelist.

 Biography

 Blomqvist was born in Vårdö, Åland, Grand Duchy of Finland, Russian Empire, the first of ten children of fisherman Viktor Karlsson and wife Anna.
 Living with the family was Anni's maternal grandmother, who would serve as the basis for the protagonist in the Anna Beata trilogy of books.

 Blomqvist married seaman Valter Blomqvist in 1936.
 Together they had four children, Tommy (b.
 1939), twin daughters who died only hours after birth in 1940, and Bengt (b.
 1945).
 The family supported itself by fishing, shipping and small-scale farming.

 Blomqvist was an active member of her community.
 As chairwoman of the local Martha organisation, she arranged courses and organized vaccinations.
 She also worked to bring electricity to Åland.
 Her first short story was published in 1949, when she won first prize in a writing competition.

 In 1961, Valter and Tommy disappeared during a fishing trip.
 Their bodies were never recovered; their boat had presumably been overtaken by a storm.
 Anni began a diary as a way to deal with her grief.
 Her debut novel, I stormens spår was published in 1966, and was well received.

 Two years later, the first novel in the Stormskärs-Maja series, Vägen till Stormskäret, was published.
 The series of five books, Blomqvist's most famous work, chronicled the life of a woman named Maja, the wife of a fisherman, who struggles with a hard life and living in a patriarchical society.
 The Stormskärs-Maja novels were adapted for a popular television series in 1975.
 After the last novel in the series, Vägen från Stormskäret, was published in 1973, she began collaborating with Stig Jaatinen of Helsinki University on a study of the people and community on the Åland Islands.
 This study was published as Simskäla in 1977.

 Anna Beata, the first novel in the Anna Beata trilogy, was published in 1979.
 The stories were partially based on the life of her maternal grandmother.

 In 1987, her son Bengt drowned.
 She wrote about this tragedy in the autobiographical Havet finns inte mer, published in 1989.